nikgupta1231/nikgupta1231/README.md

 - 👋 Hi, I’m @nikgupta1231
 - 👀 I’m interested in Android app development.
 Looking forward for ML & AI.
 - 🌱 I’m currently learning ML & AI with python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project.
 - 📫 How to reach me @mail: guptanikhil1231@gmail.com

 <!---